Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Learning with Observed Exogenous States

+So far we have focused on the no-observation regime, where the algorithm does not observe any sample of the exogenous states.
+In some applications, it may be possible to observe past trajectories of the exogenous states.
+For example, in inventory control under the demand backlog model, it could be possible to observe not only the realized order, but also the actual order after the fact~\citep{madeka2022deep}.

-So far, we have focused on the no-observation regime, where the algorithm does not observe any information about the exogenous states.
-To quantify the {\em loss in performance} due to the observability, we now extend our discussion to the full observation regime.
-For the case when the exogenous states are i.i.d., we present and analyze a plug-in algorithm with a regret upper bound of $\Tilde{O}(H^{3/2} \sqrt{dK})$.
-Compared to the results in \cref{sec:no_observation}, having additional observations of the exogenous states leads to a regret performance improvement by $\sqrt{d}$.
-We then extend to general exogenous state dynamics beyond the i.i.d. case, including when the exogenous state depends on the action, and demonstrate regret upper bounds that are independent of the endogenous state size through linear mixture MDP reductions.
+It thus becomes interesting to quantify the reduction in regret due to extra observability of the exogenous state trajectory.
+Accordingly, we now turn to the full observation regime when the exogenous states are observed and evolve i.i.d.
+Intuitively, this extra observation helps with policy learning because trajectories of the exogenous state effectively gives us a simulator for the transition and reward, which reduces the problem closer to a generative model sampling scheme rather than a general MDP.
+We establish a minimax lower bound of $\Omega(H\sqrt{rK})$ and present a nearly matching upper bound via a simple plug-in algorithm achieving regret upper bound of $\tilde{O}(H\sqrt{rK})$.
+Comparing this with the $\tilde{\Theta}(Hr\sqrt{K})$ rate from \cref{sec:no_observation} shows that observing the exogenous states yields a \emph{$\tilde{\Theta}(\sqrt{r})$-factor improvement} in sample complexity.
+We then extend the analysis beyond the i.i.d.\ setting to more general exogenous dynamics, including cases where the exogenous state depends on the action.
+Using reductions to linear mixture MDPs, we obtain regret guarantees that remain independent of the size of the endogenous state space.